Peeas/brownco/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (keep in mind this directory is the server directory/full-stack if any installs are needed client side cd into client directory), you can run:

 ### `npm run client`